 Our SICU has been recognized locally and nationally for many initiatives and innovations in providing optimum patient care.

 The program continues to grow with input from the attendings in surgical critical care and the fellows.
-Outside rotations are offered and taken by the SICU fellows.
+Besides a rotation in the cardiovascular and thoracic ICU, electives in nephrology and trauma are offered.
 This provides the diversity and necessary experience based on the volume, as demonstrated by the performance of the fellows in all receiving board eligibility and certification when they have applied to the American Board of Surgery to take their critical care boards.

 The multidisciplinary approach to the SICU patient makes the SICU a congenial and collaborative environment in which all members of the team play a role in the exemplary care provided.

-- Applicants must have a New York State medical license by July 1 of the academic year they begin;
+- Applicants must have a New York State medical license by August 1 of the academic year they begin

 - Successful completion of the United States Medical Licensure Exam (USMLE) Step 3 by the second attempt or Comprehensive Osteopathic Medical Licensing Exam (COMLEX) Step 3 by the second attempt is required;

 - Before the required interview takes place, three (3) letters of recommendation — one of which must be from the chair of the applicant's department or the program director — are to be uploaded to the Surgical Critical Care and Acute Care Surgery Fellowship Application Service (SAFAS) website.

 - The application deadline is August 15 for the fellowship starting August 1 of the next academic year.
 The SAFAS website must be used

 - Questions concerning the application process should be directed to Dr. Jawa at 631-444-8329, fax (631-444-6176) or via e-mail.